storygaterpg/alpha-build/server/README.md

    ```

 2. These scripts will:
-   - Delete the existing virtual environment
-   - Create a new one
+   - Create a new virtual environment if one doesn't exist
-   - Install the minimal dependencies needed for the server
+   - Install the required dependencies needed for the server

 ### Other Common Issues
 1. Make sure you have Python 3.8+ installed
 2. Check that you've activated the virtual environment before running the server
-3. Try running the minimal server if the full server has issues
+3. The server will automatically use mock data if it cannot import core modules
 4. If dependencies fail to install, try running:
    ```
    pip install --upgrade pip
-   pip install -r minimal_requirements.txt
+   pip install -r requirements.txt
    ```
 5. Check server logs for error messages